opendocsg/opendoc-supreme-court-judgements/2019_SGHCR_6/report.md

 ## Parties’ submissions

-24     At the hearing on 27 December 2018, Mr Ting advanced four alternative arguments for the Plaintiff, supplemented by his written submissions.[\[note: 28\]](#Ftn_28) I will describe the arguments in the order that Mr Ting put them before me (although this will not be the order of my subsequent analysis).
+24     At the hearing on 27 December 2018, Mr Ting advanced four alternative arguments for the Plaintiff, supplemented by his written submissions.[^28] I will describe the arguments in the order that Mr Ting put them before me (although this will not be the order of my subsequent analysis).

-(a)     First, Mr Ting contended that the SOGA does not apply to the Contract, with the result that the requirements under s 49(1) are immaterial.[\[note: 29\]](#Ftn_29) There is accordingly no need for the Plaintiff to show that the property in the Goods has passed to the Defendant (as buyer) before the Plaintiff (as seller) may maintain an action against the Defendant for the price of the Goods.
+(a)     First, Mr Ting contended that the SOGA does not apply to the Contract, with the result that the requirements under s 49(1) are immaterial.[^29] There is accordingly no need for the Plaintiff to show that the property in the Goods has passed to the Defendant (as buyer) before the Plaintiff (as seller) may maintain an action against the Defendant for the price of the Goods.
 In making this argument, Mr Ting relied heavily on the recent decision of the UK Supreme Court in _The Res Cogitans_.
 In short, Mr Ting sought to analogise the Contract to the agreement at issue in _The Res Cogitans_, such that the former could (as the latter was in the UK Supreme Court’s decision) be characterised as a _sui generis_ contract that was not governed by the SOGA.
 The Contract is _sui generis_ because it allowed the Defendant to on-sell the Goods to third parties notwithstanding that it had not made payment under the ROT Clause, with the consequence that by the time payment fell due, property in the Goods rested with third parties and could not be passed from the Plaintiff to the Defendant.
 I will refer to this argument as “the _Sui Generis_ Argument”.

 (b)     Second, he argued that s 49(1) of the SOGA applied to the transaction.
 In other words, property in the Goods has passed to the Defendant and therefore the Price Claim can be sustained under s 49(1).
 Mr Ting provided two reasons for this.
-First, he referred me to an affidavit of Mr Chen Xi, a director of the Defendant, in Summons No 4766 of 2018 (which was the Defendant’s earlier application to vary an injunction ordered against it in the Action).[\[note: 30\]](#Ftn_30) In that affidavit, Mr Chen explained that the Goods were sold to the Industrial and Commercial Bank of China (“the Sub-Buyer”) in July and August 2018.[\[note: 31\]](#Ftn_31) Mr Ting highlighted that the ROT Clause specifically envisaged that the Defendant would be able to on-sell the Goods.
+First, he referred me to an affidavit of Mr Chen Xi, a director of the Defendant, in Summons No 4766 of 2018 (which was the Defendant’s earlier application to vary an injunction ordered against it in the Action).[^30] In that affidavit, Mr Chen explained that the Goods were sold to the Industrial and Commercial Bank of China (“the Sub-Buyer”) in July and August 2018.[^31] Mr Ting highlighted that the ROT Clause specifically envisaged that the Defendant would be able to on-sell the Goods.
 A sale to a sub-buyer would therefore be “a disposal with the authority of the owner”, operating to pass title to the sub-buyer.
 Second, Mr Ting relied on s 25(1) of the SOGA, which provides, in gist, that a buyer in possession of the goods may pass good title to a sub-buyer who receives the goods in good faith and without notice of the rights of the original seller.
 These submissions were only advanced orally before me and were not mentioned in the Plaintiff’s written submissions.
 I will refer to them as “the s 49(1) Argument”.

-(c)     Third, as a further alternative, Mr Ting argued that s 49(2) of the SOGA applied.[\[note: 32\]](#Ftn_32) The thrust of his submission is the Contract provides for payment of the price “on a day certain irrespective of delivery”.
+(c)     Third, as a further alternative, Mr Ting argued that s 49(2) of the SOGA applied.[^32] The thrust of his submission is the Contract provides for payment of the price “on a day certain irrespective of delivery”.
 This enables the Plaintiff to sustain the Price Claim even though property in the Goods may not have passed.
 In this regard, Mr Ting relied on _FG Wilson_, the High Court’s and Supreme Court’s judgments in _The Res Cogitans_ and commentary by Professor Michael Bridge on _The Res Cogitans_.
 I will refer to the submission as “the s 49(2) Argument”.

-(d)     Fourth, Mr Ting submitted that s 49 is not a comprehensive code within which sellers must bring themselves in order to succeed in an action for the price.[\[note: 33\]](#Ftn_33) Mr Ting also relied on _The Res Cogitans_ as authority, and submitted that _FG Wilson_ has been overruled in this regard by the UK Supreme Court.
+(d)     Fourth, Mr Ting submitted that s 49 is not a comprehensive code within which sellers must bring themselves in order to succeed in an action for the price.[^33] Mr Ting also relied on _The Res Cogitans_ as authority, and submitted that _FG Wilson_ has been overruled in this regard by the UK Supreme Court.
 He also drew my attention to academic criticism of _FG Wilson_ by Professor Louise Gullifer.
 I will refer to this final argument as “the Complete Code Argument”.

 25     Mr Quah made both oral and written submissions in response.